Postdoctoral Fellowship Recipients

 2013-2014 Postdoctoral Fellows

-Stephanie is a 2013-2014 Postdoctoral Fellow at the National Center for Institutional Diversity at the University of Michigan.
-She received her Ph.D. in Social Science Research in Public Health from Columbia University’s Mailman School of Public Health.
+Stephanie Cook is a 2013-2014 Postdoctoral Fellow at the National Center for Institutional Diversity at the University of Michigan.
+She received her Dr.P.H. in Social Science Research in Public Health from Columbia University’s Mailman School of Public Health.

 Dr. Cook has an active program of research focusing on the social, individual and cultural factors that relate to health behaviors and chronic illness (e.g. HIV and cancer risk), as well as mental and physical health.
-She utilized theories and concepts from psychology to address issues of mental health, risk, and affective bond formation in populations of Black emerging and young adults—especially Black MSM.
-Her research crosscuts both the domestic and international domains and can be applied to a range of settings.
-For example, her dissertation utilizes multi-level modeling techniques to explore the relationship between mental health and sexual risk behavior with a focus on examining adult attachment style as a moderator of this relationship in a community based sample of young adult Black MSM.
-In addition, her attempt to better understand how contextual factors moderate the relationship between mental health and risk in vulnerable populations led me to collaborate on a project focused on examining psychosocial factors related to cancer risk among recently incarcerated young adult men in Bronx, NY.
-Dr. Cook’s global research focuses specifically on psychosocial factors influencing behavior among young Black men who have sex with men (MSM).
-Overall, her research interests focus on addressing the health needs of vulnerable populations such as emerging adult Black and Latino MSM and recently incarcerated young Black and Latino men.
+She utilized theories and concepts from psychology to address issues of mental health, risk, and affective bond formation in populations of Black emerging and young adults—with a specific interest in Black Men Who Have Sex with Men (MSM).
+The nature of Dr. Cook’s research crosscuts both the domestic and international domains and can be applied to a range of settings.
+Her dissertation utilizes multi-level modeling techniques to explore the relationship between mental health and sexual risk behavior with a focus on examining adult attachment style as a moderator of this relationship in a community based sample of young adult Black MSM.

-During her NCID post-doctoral fellowship, she plans to further explore potential moderators (i.e. neighborhood factors such as violence exposure, drug use and traumatic events) of the relationship between mental health and risk behavior among African American emerging adults—especially emerging Black and Latino men who have sex with men.
+During her NCID post-doctoral fellowship, she plans to further explore potential moderators (i.e. neighborhood factors such as violence exposure, drug use and traumatic events) of the relationship between mental health and risk behavior among Black emerging and young adults—especially emerging Black and Latino men who have sex with men.
 Her long-term career objective is to be a professor with two main foci; 1) Understanding the mental health and psychosocial predictors of sexual behaviors among sexual and ethnic minorities youth, and 2) Understanding how structural factors (i.e. violence exposure, community poverty, etc.) explain the relationship between mental health and sexual behavior among sexual and ethnic minorities youth.
-She wants to conduct research and design interventions that will inform health policy and program development.
-Lastly, Dr. Cook enjoys mentoring students because she believe it is important to adequately prepare future generations for leadership roles in Public Health.
+She plans to conduct research and design interventions that will inform health policy and program development.

 2012-2013 Postdoctoral Fellows